sebanalysis/sebbeck.com/_posts/2022-12-09-thoughts-on-management.md

 ## Removing Hearsay

-Organisation tend to transfer information through human-packaged snippets in the form of emails, reports and presentations.
+Organization tend to transfer information through human-packaged snippets in the form of emails, reports and presentations.
 Information is always therefore cherry-picked, or deliberately or accidentally modified.
-The data I am reffering to is status of contracts, hours allocated, work progress, documentation sign-off, recent decisions, bid progress, investment decisions.
+The data I am referring to is status of contracts, hours allocated, work progress, documentation sign-off, recent decisions, bid progress, investment decisions.

-The issue this is trying to overcome is that the working version of the data tends to be offline: in people's heads, emails, whats-apps, teams meetings, excel documents and note documents.
+The issue this is trying to overcome is that the working version of the data tends to be offline: in people's heads, emails, WhatsApp messages, Teams meetings, Excel documents and note documents.
 The version that is therefore transmitted is a diluted version which shows the employee in the best light.

-Siloing happens when this occurs horizontally, and deluded management happens when this happens vertically up the organisation.
+Siloing happens when this occurs horizontally, and deluded management happens when this happens vertically up the organization.